 - derivatives are presented on a net basis, and therefore also including derivative liabilities.
 Moreover, hedging derivatives are classified in the respective asset class hedged;

-The segment investments were presented in accordance with the methods described in the chapter General drafting and measurement criteria of the Notes, paragraph 6 in the section Other Information.
+The segment investments were presented in accordance with the methods described in the chapter Segment reporting of the Notes.